 The fifth factor would be whether you are eligible for any subsidies or have insurance.

-However, Medisave is not applicable since it isn’t considered a surgical procedure.
+However, Medisave is not applicable since root canal treatment is not considered a surgical procedure in Singapore.

 |CHAS / Pioneer Scheme||Subsidy|